Lightning-AI/pytorch-lightning/docs/source/common/remote_fs.rst

 Remote filesystems
 ==================

-PyTorch Lightning enables working with data from a variety of filesystems, including local filesystems and several cloud storage providers.
+PyTorch Lightning enables working with data from a variety of filesystems, including local filesystems and several cloud storage providers such as ``s3`` on AWS, ``gcs`` on Google Cloud, or ``adl`` on Azure.

-The datastores could be used to load and save checkpoints, as well as for logging.
+This applies to saving and writing checkpoints, as well as for logging.
-Working with different filesystems could be accomplished by appending a protocol like "s:/" to filepaths for writing and reading data.
+Working with different filesystems could be accomplished by appending a protocol like "s3:/" to file paths for writing and reading data.

 .. code-block:: python